Frequent Asked Questions

 Weddings, parties, fund-raisers, black-tie events, corporate functions, night

-clubs, ballrooms, dance studio social parties, cruise lines and supper clubs all provide opportunities for you to practice your fancy footwork.
-Please see our
+clubs, ballrooms, dance studio social parties, cruise lines and supper clubs all provide

-Links page for information on local places to dance.
+for information on local places to dance.

-If one of your questions was not answered here, please feel free to contact us anytime.
+If one of your questions was not answered here, please feel free to contact us

 Be good to your mind and body!

-Copyright © 2004-2012 AEKOLV.
+Copyright © 2004-2024 AEKOLV.
 All rights reserved

 FAQs